OntoUML/OntoUML/docs/classes/aspects/quality/definition.rst

 ----------

 A «:ref:`quality`» is a particular type of intrinsic property which has a structured value.
-Qualities are things that are :ref:`existentially dependent <dependency>` on the things they characterize, called their **bearers**.
+Qualities are things that are existentially dependent on the things they characterize, called their **bearers**.
 Types stereotyped as «:ref:`quality`» are also :ref:`rigid <rigidity>`.
 OntoUML differentiates between three types of qualities: